 Such an operation requires a diverse mobile fleet, from the Sandvik jumbos developing 15-foot-by-15-foot waste development drives to the two-yard Sandvik narrow-vein loaders for remote mucking that Tolbert calls the mine’s “workhorses”.

 “We use them to mine on the vein, on the structure, keeping our dilution down to just over three percent from design,” he says.

 Mine general foreman Rosco Hamilton says the nature of the operation makes equipment reliability essential.

 Mid-tier gold and silver miner Klondex Mines specializes in narrow-vein underground gold and silver production.
 The Canada-based company operates the Fire Creek mine and Midas mine and mill in Nevada and the True North mine and mill in Manitoba, Canada.
 Klondex also owns the Hollister mine and the Aurora mine and mill in Nevada.

-“Our footprint is so small that if we do have one hiccup, it really kills our tons and then we’re hurting,” Hamilton says.
+“Our footprint is so small that if we do have one hiccup, it really kills our tonnes and then we’re hurting,” Hamilton says.
 “Everything has to kind of click and work and you don’t get a lot of options for mistakes.
-There’s no other place to go if you don’t get the tons out of this stope.”
+There’s no other place to go if you don’t get the tonnes out of this stope.”